-Launched in 2021, the Serenity Kids Grain-Free Baby Puffs line is still growing, but already has five unique options covering a broad palette of flavors and nutrients, including:
+Launched in 2021, the Serenity Kids Grain-Free Baby Puffs line is still growing, but already has four unique options covering a broad palette of flavors and nutrients, including:

 In addition to keeping the entire collection grain free, Serenity Kids also steers clear of added sugars while keeping farm-to-high-chair organic vegetables and vital fats at the forefront.

 Sweet Pepper and Basil with Olive Oil

 Swapping out sugar-spiking starches with organic cassava root, these puffs take the nutritional compromise out of toddler snacks.